ShinyMCS/TAS-Bartko-BB/BiasPrecisionApplications-MCS.md

 Many authors (Bartko 94, Hubbart) assert that for two methods to be considered in agreement, they must have equivalent precision and negligible inter-method bias.
 When considering bias and precision in this context, two interesting scenarios arise.

+In the first scenario, let two methods have equivalent measurement precision, but differ due to inter-method bias.
+In this case, exchangability is still viable, as this inter-method bias may be accounted for in calculations.
+In the second scenario, consider two methods of measurement that have negligible but have differing levels of precision.
+In this case exchangability is not viable, as the less precise method can not be considered equivalent to its more precise counterpart.

 ### Application of Procedures.